stackforge/fuel-docs/pages/user-guide/config-environment/0900-add-nodes.rst

 Add nodes to the environment
 ----------------------------

-The initial screen shows the total number of nodes that have been discovered in your environment and the number of nodes that are unallocated.
+The default screen shows the total number of nodes that have been discovered in your environment.
+And the ratio of unallocated to total nodes is shown in the top right of the page.
 Click on the "Add nodes" button to add nodes to your environment: